ioah86/2016_Sortable_Challenge/README.md

 **Another Remark:** If you have trouble to install nltk, I have written my own primitive tokenizer in the branch `without_nltk` of this repository.
-However, this tokenizer is not as accurate, and one might have less sound results with it compared to the results we would get with nltk.
+However, this tokenizer is not as accurate, and one might have less sound results compared to the results we would get with nltk.